England v South Africa: Strauss says England will bounce back

 Chasing an England-record 346 to win and resuming on 16-2, the hosts attacked throughout the final day and, when Matt Prior and Graeme Swann shared a rapid eighth-wicket stand of 78, an improbable victory looked increasingly likely.

-But Swann was run out for 41 and Vernon Philander took two wickets in two balls to seal South Africa's victory in a series they have dominated.
+But Swann was run out for 41 and Vernon Philander took two wickets in two balls to seal South Africa's victory in a

 "When Prior and Swann were together I thought the chase was getting into the realms of possibility," Strauss, who was playing his 100th Test and 50th as captain, added.
 "If they'd put on another 20 or so then it would have looked like a fairly even contest.